eformsignen/eformsignen.github.io/help/chapter7.rst

    - **Verification method**\: Set a verification password that recipients must enter when viewing the document.
 The password can be the recipient name, a value entered directly by the sender, or a field in the document.

    - **Email verification**\: Require recipients to verify identity using email.
-The 6-digit code will be sent to recipients' email and the recipients must enter the code in the identity verification window.
+A 6-digit code will be sent to recipients' email and the recipients must enter the code in the identity verification window.

 **Recipient - Select recipient**

 .. figure:: resources/workflow-participant-selected.png
-   :alt: 워크플로우 설정 > 참여자 수신자 지정
+   :alt: Workflow > Selecting a recipient
    :width: 700px

 You can select the recipient of the step in advance.